webdriverio-community/wdio-video-reporter/README.md

 - Tested on real IOS and Android devices through [Appium](http://appium.io/docs/en/about-appium/getting-started/)

 Cons:
 - Screenshots makes the tests slower.
-This is mitigated slightly by carefully choosing which jsonWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) that should result in a screenshot
+This is mitigated by carefully choosing which jsonWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) message that should result in a screenshot
 - Selenium drivers doesnt include alert-boxes and popups in screenshots, so they are not visible in the videos

-Be sure to take a look at the `./demo` or the [boilerplate](https://github.com/presidenten/WebdriverIO-wdio-v5-boilerplate-with-videos-and-docker) to quickly get up to speed.
+Be sure to take a look at the `./demo` in the repo or the [boilerplate](https://github.com/presidenten/WebdriverIO-wdio-v5-boilerplate-with-videos-and-docker) to quickly get up to speed.

 Installation